 Kristen Wicander '17 was awarded a Fulbright Student Award as an English Teaching Assistant (ETA) in La Rioja, Spain.

 Dr. Stella Xu, an associate professor in the History department, was recently asked to speak as part of a panel titled, "China and North Korea: Past, Present, and Future."

 The Public Affairs Society at Roanoke College offers students the unique opportunity to encourage public discourse between the various disciplines of the public affairs department.

 While at Roanoke College, Cooper Tyree was able to complete an independent study that led him to his career path.

 Emily Crane had the opportunity to study abroad with the Roanoke-Saint-Lô Sister Cities exchange program.
-Find out what she learned.

 The annual Dean's Exemplary Awards are presented to Adam Childers for teaching and Chris Lassiter for service.

 Formerly known as Allegheny Hall, the residence hall overlooking Roanoke's Maroon Athletic Quad will be renamed as Beamer Hall later this year.
 This will mark the first building on Roanoke's campus to be named for a woman.

 Liam Lambert, a double major in physics and math, is Roanoke's fourth Goldwater.